xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/repositories.md

 ## The local component repository

-All development tools using XCDL packages include a local component repository.
+All development tools using xCDL packages include a local component repository.
 Similarly to the CMSIS Pack repository, this is a local folder structure where all installed packages are located.
 The component framework comes with an administration tool that allows new packages or new versions of a package to be installed, old packages to be removed, and so on.
 Each package has its own folder hierarchy within the component repository.
 Keeping several packages in a single folder is illegal.

 To better accommodate the package separation for multi-vendor cases, the local folder hierarchy start with a folder with the vendor/originator name.